Skip to content

 • Excellent base for modern custom finishes

-The IMK-1 is visually the most aggressive of the three.
+The IMK-1 has the boldest and most modern look of the three offset builds.

 Best For: Modern rock aesthetics with offset ergonomics.